• Sonia Gelman

 October 23 in Cyprus ⋅ ☀️ 79 °F

-We took the shuttle from the ship and in about 20min were at the Marina.
-We walk along the shore, but the sun was very intense and it was hot.
-I convinced Boris to wait for me in the shade while I went for a swim in the sea.
-It was wonderful.
+We took the shuttle from the ship and reached the marina in about 20 minutes.
+From there, we began walking along the shore, but the sun was intense and the heat quickly became overwhelming.
+I convinced Boris to wait for me in the shade while I slipped into the sea for a swim.
+The water was perfect—cool, refreshing, and exactly what the day needed.

-We walked toward our shuttle to the ship and spent the rest of the afternoon by the pool.
+So we made our way back toward the shuttle stop and returned to the ship, spending the rest of the afternoon relaxing by the pool.

 Read more